-At 31 December 2021 the Group held investment properties, which comprised industrial buildings located in Hong Kong and the United Kingdom, with an aggregate fair value of HK\$2,060 million and accounted for 71% of the Group's total assets at that date.
+At 31 December 2022 the Group held investment properties, which comprised industrial buildings located in Hong Kong and the United Kingdom and commercial building located in Japan, with an aggregate fair value of HK\$2,073 million and accounted for 70% of the Group's total assets at that date.

-The fair values of the investment properties at 31 December 2021 were assessed by the directors primarily based on independent valuation reports prepared by qualified external property valuers.
+The fair values of the investment properties at 31 December 2022 were assessed by the directors primarily based on independent valuation reports prepared by qualified external property valuers.

-The net change in fair value of investment properties recorded in the consolidated statement of profit or loss amounted to HK\$44 million for the year ended 31 December 2021.
+The net change in fair value of investment properties recorded in the consolidated statement of profit or loss amounted to HK\$41 million for the year ended 31 December 2022.

-We identified the valuation of investment properties as a key audit matter because of the significance of investment properties to the Group's total assets and the significance of the change in the fair value of investment properties to the Group's profit for the year and because the valuation of investment properties can be inherently subjective and requires significant judgements and estimates, particularly in selecting the appropriate valuation methodology, capitalisation rates and market rents.
+We identified the valuation of investment properties as a key audit matter because of the significance of investment properties to the Group's total assets and the significance of the change in the fair value of investment properties to the Group's loss for the year and because the valuation of investment properties can be inherently subjective and requires significant judgements and estimates, particularly in selecting the appropriate valuation methodology, capitalisation rates and market rents.